msainsburydale/NeuralEstimators.jl/docs/src/framework.md

 ### Construction of neural Bayes estimators

-The neural Bayes estimators is conceptually simple and can be used in a wide range of problems where other approaches, such as maximum-likelihood estimation, are computationally infeasible.
+The neural Bayes estimator is conceptually simple and can be used in a wide range of problems where other approaches, such as maximum-likelihood estimation, are computationally infeasible.
 The estimator also has marked practical appeal, as the general workflow for its construction is only loosely connected to the statistical or physical model being considered.
 The workflow is as follows:

   1. Define the prior, $\Pi(\cdot)$.
   1. Choose a loss function, $L(\cdot, \cdot)$, typically the mean-absolute-error or mean-squared-error loss.